Mathematics & Computer Science

 For more information on course sequencing and tracking, please see the Mathematics and Computer Science Department Program Overview.

-In order to graduate from The Overlake School, students must earn a minimum of three credits in Math (including Algebra 2 or Honors Algebra 2) in the Upper School.
+In order to graduate from The Overlake School, students must earn a minimum of three credits in core Math courses (Algebra, Geometry, Algebra 2, Precalculus, Calculus, AP Calculus AB, or AP Calculus BC) in the Upper School.
 Almost all recent Overlake graduates have completed four or more credits in Math.
 Students who have completed high school level mathematics courses in Middle School (either at Overlake or another school) cannot use those courses towards graduation and must still earn three Math credits in the Upper School.
-While Computer Science and Statistics electives can be used to satisfy graduation requirements in math the department and the College Counseling Office recommend that students take an elective in addition to (and not in place of) a core math course.
+Computer Science and Statistics electives are not core math courses and may not be used to satisfy graduation requirements.

 The Overlake School offers a Summer Accelerated Geometry course for exceptional students who have completed their first course of Algebra in 8th or 9th grade.
 Per school policy, no non-Overlake summer course credit will be accepted for graduation or acceleration purposes without prior approval from the department chair and Upper School Head.
 It is possible, though rarely recommended, for exceptional Upper School students to test out of a required math class over the summer.
 All summer test out requests must be made to the department chair before May.